 "Sorry," I say.
 I'm not, but she doesn't need to know that.
 "I'm not trying to get in front of you, I just couldn't see over the guy beside you."

 A knowing look appears on her face.
 She gets it—she's even shorter than I am.
 "No problem," she replies, taking a step to the side to give me more room.

 YOU ARE READING

-☆ New extended version, exclusively on Wattpad! ☆ Cassidy Jordan won't open her heart to anyone, and with good reason.
+☆ NEW EXTENDED VERSION! ☆ Eighteen-year-old Cassidy Jordan won't open her heart to anyone, and with good reason.
 She's a second-timer, returned from the afterlife after a devastating romance caused her death.
-On the eve of her eighteenth birth...
+All that stands between her and eternity...